abhinab-choudhury/100xdevs-cohort-2/01-js/README.md

 #### Development Setup
 1. If you have Node.js locally, you should run these on your machine
 2. If you don't, you can copy these over to repl.it and run it there.
-Tests wont be automated there so you will have to make use judgement to ensure if your code is correct